 Natural gas and the US dollar

-In the past five trading sessions, natural gas futures and the US Dollar Index moved in opposite directions three out of five times.
-But the correlation between the two over the past five trading sessions was 73.8%.
-So there wasn’t an inverse quantitative relationship between them during that period.
-The positive correlation is likely coincidental, given the short time frame.
+In the past five trading sessions, natural gas futures and the US Dollar Index moved in opposite directions four out of five times.
+The correlation between the two over the past five trading sessions was -58.5%.
+So, there was an inverse quantitative relationship between them during that period.

 When the dollar falls, it makes commodities cheaper for importing countries, which boosts prices.
 In the past, US natural gas wasn’t exported.
 Historically, there wasn’t a relationship between natural gas and the dollar.
 It will be interesting to see if natural gas and the dollar develop a more long-term fundamental relationship like the one between crude oil and the dollar.

-In February 2016, the United States started exporting natural gas in the form of liquefied natural gas from the lower 48 states to outside North America.
-President-elect Donald Trump’s aggressive energy policy could lead to higher production of natural gas, which could boost natural gas exports.
-But his policies could also mean the return of coal as a source of fuel for power generators, making even more gas available for exports.
+In February 2016, the US started exporting natural gas in the form of liquefied natural gas from the lower 48 states to outside North America.
+President-elect Donald Trump’s aggressive energy policy could lead to higher natural gas production.
+It could boost natural gas exports.
+His policies could also mean the return of coal as a source of fuel for power generators.
+It would make even more gas available for exports.

 Natural gas price movements

-On March 3, 2016, natural gas futures closed at $1.64 per MMBtu (million British thermal units), a 17-year low.
-From March 3, 2016, to November 16, 2016, natural gas active futures rose ~68.5%, while the US Dollar Index rose 0.80%.
-In that period, the US Dollar Index and natural gas prices moved in opposite directions based on the closing prices in 95 of 180 trading sessions.
-The correlation was -11.4% during that period.
+On March 3, 2016, natural gas futures closed at $1.64 per million British thermal units—a 17-year low.
+From March 3, 2016, to December 21, 2016, natural gas active futures rose ~116%, while the US Dollar Index rose 5.6%.
+During that period, the US Dollar Index and natural gas prices moved in opposite directions based on the closing prices in 112 of 204 trading sessions.
+The correlation was -13.3% during that period.
 It shows the lack of a relationship between the two over a longer period.